saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

     .row > .col-lg-*

-Padding on columns & sections
+Padding on columns and sections

 .. code-block:: xml

     class="pt80 pb80"

-Background based on the color palette for columns & sections
+Background based on the color palette for columns and sections

 .. code-block:: xml